Skip to Content

 Biography

-Christian Viau, Ph.D., P.Eng. is an Assistant Professor of Structural Engineering at the Dept. of Civil & Environmental Engineering of Carleton University.
-His expertise lies in timber engineering, where he studies the response of timber structures, assemblies, elements, and connections when subjected to blast explosions, earthquakes, impacts, and other hazardous loads.
+Christian Viau, Ph.D., P.Eng. is an Associate Professor of Structural Engineering at the Dept. of Civil & Environmental Engineering of Carleton University.
+He studies the response of timber buildings, assemblies, elements, and connections under blast explosions, earthquakes, impacts, and other hazardous loads.

-Prior to joining Carleton, Dr. Viau was an Assistant Professor of Structural Engineering at the Dept. of Civil Engineering of the Royal Military College of Canada.
+Here at Carleton University, Dr. Viau serves on the Senate Academic Governance Committee (SAGC) and has served on the Carleton University Senate as well as Senate Executive Committee.
+He is the current undergraduate program advisor for Civil Engineering (CIVE).
+Prior to joining Carleton, Dr. Viau was an Assistant Professor at the Dept. of Civil Engineering of the Royal Military College of Canada.
 Before this, he was a part-time professor at the Dept. of Civil Engineering of the University of Ottawa, where he received his Bachelor’s of Applied Science, Master’s of Applied Science, and Ph.D.
 During his free time, Dr. Viau enjoys running, staying active, and enjoying the sights and sounds of Ottawa, his hometown.

 Current Research Interests